hmrc/play-language/README.md

 ##Endpoints

-This adds two endpoints:
+This adds a new endpoint:

 ```
-     /switch-to-english     - Switches the current language to English
+     /language/:lang     - Switches the current language to the lang, if defined in languageMap.
-	 /switch-to-welsh 		- SWitches the current language to Welsh
 ```

 ##Setup